You Speak a Second Language with an Accent. So What?

 I knew where she was coming from.
 When I lived in Mexico, I often had to repeat my order to waiters several times.
-I felt embarrassed and dumb — and it left me avoiding coffee shops altogether.
+It left me feeling embarrassed and dumb — and it left me avoiding coffee shops altogether.

-Here are a couple of hard truths about building language proficiency: You can spend endless hours poring over textbooks, memorizing vocabulary lists and even practicing in the classroom, but you still won’t sound like a native speaker.
-And native speakers might have trouble understanding you because of your “foreign accent”, but you can improve on that.
+Here are a couple of hard truths about building language proficiency: You can spend endless hours poring over textbooks, memorizing vocabulary lists, and even practicing in the classroom, but you still won’t sound like a native speaker.
+Native speakers might have trouble understanding you because of your “foreign accent,” but you can improve on that.

-Today, I’m sharing some tips about improving your accent so that you can feel more comfortable in your second language, sound more like a native and communicate more easily with others.
+Today, I’m sharing some tips about how to improve your accent so you can feel more comfortable in your second language, sound more like a native, and communicate more easily with others.

 Why Do We Have Accents Anyway?